Diictodon: Diet

 Like all dicynodonts, Diictodon were herbivorous.
 They used their beaks to break off pieces of the sparse desert shrubs.
 Like modern desert animals, Diictodon may have had unusually efficient digestive systems, due to the lack of nutrients present in desert plants.
 As burrowing animals, they may have fed off of water-rich plant tubers.

-Sexual Dimorphism
+Sexual dimorphism

 Previously, tusked individuals were considered males, while tuskless individuals were considered females.
 Differences in pelvic structure may be the other evidence for sexual dimorphism.

+Phylogeny

+Diictodon in a cladogram modified from Angielczyk and Rubidge (2010) showing the phylogenetic relationships of Dicynodontia: